-The tendency to idealise the unhistoric past has a particular relevance to the tale I have told.
-Russian society in Catherine's time was founded on the autocratic power of the ruler, the hereditary privileges of the nobility, almost inconceivable disparities in wealth, and the institution of serfdom which condemned most of the peasantry to a lifetime of permanent deprivation.[41]
-This should be remembered as we observe what has changed since the late 1700s.
-Where once the pastoral peace of the frog marsh would have been disturbed only by sounds of the countryside, such as the singing of birds and, of course, the croaking of frogs, it lies now in an area which, under plans made during the Stalin period, was to be greatly developed, in a largely unsuccessful attempt to create a new city centre within a long-established heavy industrial area to the south of the historic centre by the river Neva.
-Almost out of sight among the trees, palace and church are now surrounded by the roar of heavy traffic and other trappings of a big 21st century city: schools and hospitals, hotels and restaurants, department stores, a sport and concert complex, huge public buildings, enormous residential blocks, great roads, two Metro stations and massive patriotic memorials such as Catherine herself might have commissioned.
-By contrast the old imperial centre of the city, with its many canals, still lined by grand palaces, churches, museums, monuments, statues and other architectural gems, reminds us that St Petersburg is one of several northern European cities that has been dubbed 'the Venice of the North'.
-Over the past century Russia's view of its Tsarist past has been volatile, ambivalent and complex.
-What should outsiders make of it?
-I leave you, the reader, to judge for yourself.
+The common tendency to idealise the unhistoric past has a particular relevance to the tale I have told.
+Russian society in Catherine's time was founded on the autocratic power of the ruler, the hereditary privileges of the nobility, almost inconceivable disparities in wealth, and the institution of serfdom which condemned the greater part of the population to a lifetime of permanent deprivation.[40]
+This should be remembered as we observe how much the former Kekerekeksinskiy Palace has changed since the 1770s.
+Where once its pastoral peace was disturbed only by sounds of the countryside - the singing of birds, the lowing of cattle, the bleating of goats and, of course, the croaking of frogs - it lies now in an area which, under plans made during the Stalin period, was to be greatly developed, in a largely unsuccessful attempt to create a new city centre within a long-established heavy industrial area, to the south of the historic centre by the river Neva.
+Almost out of sight among the trees, it is now surrounded by the roar of heavy traffic and other trappings of a big 21st century city: schools and hospitals, hotels and restaurants, department stores, a sport and concert complex, huge public buildings, enormous residential blocks, great roads, two Metro stations and massive patriotic memorials such as Catherine herself might have commissioned.
+By contrast the old imperial centre of the city, with its many canals (and streets) still lined by grand palaces, churches, museums, monuments, statues and other architectural gems, remind us that Saint Petersburg is one of several northern European cities that has been dubbed 'the Venice of the North'.
+Over the past century Russia's view of its Tsarist past has been markedly volatile, ambivalent and complex.
+What should we, as outsiders, make of it?
+I must leave you to judge for yourself.